-New Facilitator Training –January 20th at 12:00 EDT, February 4th at 3:00 EST, and February 17th at 12:00 EST, led by Outreach and Engagement Manager, Leila Oakley.
+New Facilitator Training – May 24th at 12 PM ET led by Outreach and Engagement Manager, Leila Oakley.
 Training will include an overview of the role, best practices, and a Q&A. Register today!

-Zoom Training for Facilitators – January 21st at 12:00 EDT, February 3rd at 3:00 EST, and February 18th at 12:00 EST, led by Outreach and Engagement Manager, Leila Oakley.
+Zoom Training for Facilitators – May 12th at 12 PM ET led by Outreach and Engagement Manager, Leila Oakley.
 Training will include an overview of the Zoom platform, how to utilize the platform for JustFaith Ministries small groups, and a Q&A. Register today!